Hygdant History, Family Crest & Coats of Arms

 Early Origins of the Hygdant family

 The surname Hygdant was first found in Worcestershire, but one of the first records of the name was found in Cheshire where Ranulf Higdon (Higden) (1280-1364), was an English chronicler and Benedictine monk of the monastery of St. Werburgh.
 His birth location was unknown but believed to be in the west of England.
 He is best remembered as the author of Polychronicon a long chronicle written in Latin which became very popular in the 15th century after it was translated into English in the late 14th century.

 Important Dates for the Hygdant family

 This web page shows only a small excerpt of our Hygdant research.
-Another 217 words (16 lines of text) covering the years 1273, 1379, 1364 and 1715 are included under the topic Early Hygdant History in all our PDF Extended History products and printed products wherever possible.
+Another 109 words (8 lines of text) covering the years 1273, 1379, 1364 and 1715 are included under the topic Early Hygdant History in all our PDF Extended History products and printed products wherever possible.

 Hygdant Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Hygdant has undergone many spelling variations, including Higdon, Higden, Hygdon, Hygden and others.

 Early Notables of the Hygdant family (pre 1700)